-Death and taxes may be certainties of life… but it doesn’t mean we should not do all we can to put them off.
+Death and taxes may be certainties of life… but it doesn’t mean we should not do all we can to delay them!

 Many clients misunderstand regulations surrounding the taxable consequences when transferring funds from an employer-based retirement account such as a 401k or even an individual IRA account into an annuity.
-A lot of the challenge comes from how the IRS differentiates between a transfer and a withdrawal or distribution.
-Transfers or rollovers between qualified accounts allow retirement accounts to maintain their tax deferral status; whereas withdrawing or taking a distribution from a qualified retirement account can result in a taxable consequence – with the exception on withdrawals or distributions using the IRS sixty-day rollover allowance, allowed only once per year!
+A lot of the confusion comes from how the IRS differentiates between a transfer, rollover, withdrawal or distribution.
+Transfers or rollovers between qualified accounts allow retirement accounts to maintain their tax deferral status; whereas withdrawing or taking a distribution from a qualified retirement account can result in a taxable consequence – with the exception on withdrawals or distributions using the IRS sixty-day rollover exemption, recently changed to only one per year!

-Watch as the Annuity Guys® discuss the complexities for avoiding tax when moving funds from a qualified account into a qualified annuity.
+Video: Annuity Guys® Dick & Eric discuss the complexities for avoiding tax when moving funds from a IRAs & 401Ks into an annuity.

 Wonder what the alternatives might be if the government decides to increase revenues (taxes).

 Most people only think about rolling over their 401(k) savings into an IRA when they change jobs.
 For many people, that is an ideal time to shift funds because they can consolidate several retirement accounts from previous employers in one place and take advantage of more investment options.
 Though there could be reasons not to do so as well.

 Here’s an article on the Pros & cons of In-Service Distribution/Rollovers

 Pros and cons of rolling over your 401(k) while still employed

 When leaving an employer, there are typically four 401(k) options: